heavylildude/hld-license/README.md

 If you want to protect your project using the HLD License 1.0, follow these two simple steps:

+### Locally
-1. Copy the full text from the `LICENSE.md` file in this repository.
+1. Copy the full text from the `LICENSE.md` or the `LICENSE.txt` file in this repository.
-2. Paste it into a file named `LICENSE` or `LICENSE.md` at the root of your own project.
+2. Paste it into a file named `LICENSE` or `LICENSE.md` or `LICENSE.txt` at the root of your own project.

+### CDN
+1. Use `https://cdn.jsdelivr.net/gh/heavylildude/hld-license@main/license.md` or `https://cdn.jsdelivr.net/gh/heavylildude/hld-license@main/license.txt` directly in your file
+2. That's all!
+The cdn has common attribution of Copyright (c) The respective authors and contributors of the Knowledge.

 ### Quick Attribution (Optional)
 You can also add this notice to the top of your files or your project's README: